0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 deposit or withdrawal oracle.
 You can confirm the amount staked to oracle services in the Jobs section.

-## How a node is selected for a deposit or withdrawal oracle
+## How is a node selected for a deposit or withdrawal oracle?

 Nodes with 250K staked MPC tokens associated to the [large oracle](../pbc-fundamentals/governance-system-smart-contracts-overview.md#node-operation)